What is Early Childhood Education?

 Daycare or preschool is a child’s first opportunity to interact with others, whether it’s a teacher or other children around their age.

 Surrounding children with their peers and adults both helps them learn to differentiate right from wrong behavior, and teaches them how to interact with others, speak up, express themselves, and may potentially help build a stronger, more confident personality.

 A child’s attention span might not be as advanced as their older peers so taking frequent breaks, or having nutritional snacks, naptimes, and playtimes all contribute to learning and their retention of knowledge.

-At daycare, those are all included in the day-to-day schedule in order to both teach children and let their brain retain information.
+At daycare, those are all included in the day-to-day schedule to both teach children and let their brains retain information.

 What do children learn through Early Childhood Education?

-Sure, the children may be young, but contrary to popular belief, daycare isn’t all fun and games.
+Sure, the children may be young, but daycare isn’t all fun and games, contrary to popular belief.
 These are some of the few things taught through Early Childhood Education.